-For the Ye ear Ended February 29/28
+For the Y ear Ended Februar y 28

-2016 2017 2018
+2017 2018 2019

 USD USD USD

-• (in thousands)
+(in thousands)

-448 502
+448 502 616

 24

 - (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements. - (2) "Tax fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice and tax planning.